 - Onsite retargeting

 Most of the users add a lot of products in their cart but leave the page without buying it.
-How will you resolve this problem and reduce the cart abandonment?
+How will you resolve this problem and reduce cart abandonment?
 This can be possible through Onsite retargeting.
-This will work by monitoring the user’s behaviour.
-When the user’s behaviour indicates, they are about to leave your website, you can grab their attention back through popup messages which can prompt them to purchase the product.
+This will work by monitoring the user’s behavior.
+When the user’s behavior indicates, they are about to leave your website, you can grab their attention back through popup messages which can prompt them to purchase the product.

 - Create a layer of urgency